nrwl/nx-console/CONTRIBUTING.md

 ## Building Electron App

-You can build the electron app by running `yarn start package.electronMac` or `yarn start package.electronWin`.
+You can build the electron app by running `yarn start electron.package`.
 Usually, you only need to do it locally if you change something related to electron-builder.

 ## Building VSCode Plugin